BondWong/AKHFTP/README.md

 Then follows the instructions printed out on the interactive command line to input arguments for client.
 For example: "Please input IP address of the server", you should type in the IPv4 address of the server.

+## Roubust Testing
+Unfortunately we could not do unit test, but we spent more time for DFA and memory leak with various senario.
+To verify DFA, our stratigy is that We broke the big complexity into many small problems then we connected each solution together to solve big problems.
+For example, first we divided our application to three components: connection, file transmission, and disconnection.
+Then we divided each components to small problems.
+The big three components are related to sate on DFA and each sate also have many states and step.
+It gurantee our property of DFA.
+We also spent a lot of time to manage resource like CPU and memory.
+We used C language so we should make sure resource management this is because we used threading and allocate memory.

 ## Extra Credit:
 We did not implement extra credit task.